openownership/bods-dev-handbook/standard_releases.md

 * Review, test and merge those changes into the `master` branch.
 * Call a "freeze" on the `master` branch.
 This freeze lasts during the translation process and applies to the schema and docs folders in the repository.
+    * See below for how to make necessary edits during a "freeze".
-* Begin translation of the new release (see [translations](/translations)) using the BODS-main project in Transifex.
+* Carry out translation of the new release (see [translations](/translations)) using the BODS-main project in Transifex.
-* During translation there may be a need to fix issues that exist on the `master` branch.
-If they are outside schema and docs they can be developed on a branch taken from `master` and merged back in when completed.
-  If the changes affect schema and/or docs then they may, in turn, affect the translation.
-The process for making these changes is:
-  * First create an issue in Github to track the problem.
-  * Then create a new branch that uses the issue number, e.g.
-    `297-concept-translation`.
-  * When the branch is ready to be merged into `master`, ensure that the translations on the new branch are either equivalent to or ahead of the translations on `master`. ie. if no new translations have been merged back into `master` since the new branch was made, no need to pull new translations down from Transifex.
-But if `master` has since been updated, be sure to fetch the new translations to the new branch, either from Transifex or by rebasing against `master` (the best option will depend on the changes you have made in the new branch).
-  * Merge the branch (`297-concept-translation`) into `master`.
-  * Checkout the `master` branch, extract the new or changed strings per the translation process, and push them up to Transifex.
-  * Wait for the new changes to be translated.
-  * Once the translation is finalised, check out a new branch for the translations and pull them from Transifex.
-Commit these and make a PR against `master` to bring it up to date.
-* Once the release is finalised and everything is ready, create a branch for the new version (eg, `0.2.0`) from `master`.
+* Once the release is finalised, and the translations have been pulled from Transifex and merged into `master`, create a branch for the new version (e.g. `0.2.0`) from `master`.
 * [Create a new Transifex project](translations.md#creating-and-configuring-a-new-project-in-transifex)
   named for the new version (e.g. `bods-v02`).
 * Configure the Transifex config on the versioned branch with the versioned Transifex